TEN-framework/portal/content/docs/ten_framework/subgraph.md

       ]
     }
   ],
-  "expose_msgs": [
+  "exposed_messages": [
-    // Indicates which messages this graph exposes to the outside for connection.
-Mainly for use by development tools (such as tman), which can find the actual message definitions based on these expose_msgs, and then use these message definitions for relevant checks and prompts as in normal cases.
-    {
+    // Declares message interfaces exposed by this graph to the outside
+    // Mainly used by development tools for finding message definitions and providing intelligent suggestions {
-      // Indicates that ext_d's command B is a message exposed by this graph to the outside.
-Development tools can choose to display only type and name by default, and display extension information through certain mechanisms.
+      // Command B of ext_d is a message interface exposed by this graph "type": "cmd_in",
-      "type": "cmd_in",
       "name": "B",
       "extension": "ext_d"